wso2-attic/ballerina-integrator/examples/integration-tutorials/transforming-message-content/README.md

 #### Modify the resource to transform messages

-In the RESTful service we developed earlier, we already have a resource to add appointments in the Health Care System.
+In the RESTful service we developed earlier, we already have a resource to schedule appointments in the Health Care System.
 Let's modify this resource so that it can transform messages before sending requests to the backend.

 <!-- INCLUDE_CODE_SEGMENT: { file: guide/health_care_service.bal, segment: segment_1 } -->